joegreene/CS_121_Fall_2014/Weekly Work/Week 7/Resources/README.md

 ### Intro
 This page hosts the solutions to the questions in the worksheet for this week.

-Markdown (what I use to type all these notes down) is being finicky with the numbering, so some parts might be confusing to read.
+__IMPORTANT__: Markdown (what I use to type all these notes down) is being finicky with the numbering, so some parts might be confusing to read here.
 I tried my best to remedy this by following the scheme below:

 - Bolded all question numbers
 - Changed all "#." to "#)" and all "#)" to "#a".
 For instance, "1." on the worksheet is "1)" on this page,